First and second dose

 Students will be able to have their first or second dose of the vaccine in the UK if they:

-If you've had your first dose of the vaccine in the UK, you can have your second dose in Jersey 10 weeks after your first vaccine.
+If you've had your first dose of the vaccine in the UK, you can have your second and booster dose in Jersey.

-If you've had your first dose of the vaccine in Jersey and will be returning to the UK, you can have your second dose in the UK.
+If you've had your first dose of the vaccine in Jersey and will be returning to the UK, you can have your second and booster dose in the UK.

 Types of vaccine